 It’s when they’re not looked after properly that injury may strike.
-So before you pull on your best running shoes and head out for your next run, take some time to familiarise yourself with one of the most common running injuries: IT band syndrome.
+So before you pull on the best running shoes for men or the best running shoes for women and head out for your next run, take some time to familiarise yourself with one of the most common running injuries: IT band syndrome.

 What is IT band syndrome?

 Runner’s knee is a general term that covers different injuries a runner may experience.
 One of the most prevalent of these is iliotibial band syndrome, commonly known as IT band syndrome or ITBS.

 ITBS is an overuse injury that occurs when the iliotibial band – a thick band of tissue that runs from the hip to just past the knee – becomes inflamed.
 When the knee bends at around 30 degrees, the ITB compresses against the bone (opens in new tab) and pinches sensitive fat tissue.

 This pinching causes a sharp pain felt on the outside of the knee when it bends during movement.
 The pain is generally stronger when running downhill because this action puts more strain on the hips and knees, and the muscles have to work harder to control the force.